jim-fuller/ADR/ADR - 0001 Choosing an RDS HIgh Availability Solution.md

 ### Distinguishing between HA and DR:
 High Availability (HA) provides a failover solution in the event a database fails.
 Disaster Recovery (DR) provides a recovery solution across a geographically separated distance in the event of a disaster that causes an entire data center to fail.

-We select an architecture that ensures High Availability and defer Disaster Recovery to a separate ADR.
+In this ADR, we select an architecture that ensures High Availability and defer Disaster Recovery to a separate ADR.

 ## Decision
 We will keep a collection of records for architecturally significant decisions: those that affect the structure, non-functional characteristics, dependencies, interfaces, or construction techniques.